 Donated to a not-for-profit organization, which shall be identified in the plan or disclosure statement accompanying the plan.
 In order for any donation pursuant to this rule to be effective, counsel for the proponent of the plan shall, at the confirmation hearing, call the Court's attention to the provision.

-Motion for Payment of Unclaimed Funds.
-Any party who seeks the release of unclaimed dividends held pursuant to 11 U.S.C. § 347(a) must file a motion for payment of unclaimed dividends in substantial conformance with the Court's local form motion and serve a copy of the motion on the United States Attorney for the District of South Carolina.
+Application for Payment of Unclaimed Funds.
+Any party who seeks the release of unclaimed funds held pursuant to 11 U.S.C. § 347(a) must file an Application for Payment of Unclaimed Funds in substantial conformance with Director’s Form 1340 and serve a copy of the application on the United States Attorney for the District of South Carolina.

 Identifying Information.
-The movant shall submit the Court's local form that provides personally identifiable information about the movant.
+The applicant shall also submit the Court's local form, which requires information confirming the applicant’s identity along with a Form W-9 or AO 213.

 Supporting Documentation.
-The following supporting documentation, if applicable, shall be required:
+The following supporting documentation, if applicable, shall be filed with the Application:

 Owner of Record.